GrantsTracks2121/grantstracks-hugo/content/posts/out-on-the-land/index.md

   - "Cambridge Bay"
 showSummary: true
 summary: "Sure, it was just a quad ride out of town, but it was also my first chance to escape the what was becoming the prison of being in Cambridge Bay for too long. "
+series: ["Living in Cambridge Bay, North of the Arctic Circle"]
+series_order: 06
 ---

 ### My commentary in 2020